-Licensed Clinical Psychologist Toronto
+Licensed Clinical Psychologist Serving Toronto & The Surrounding Area

 Her psychological testing and assessment services include: